Hoeijmakers/tayph/docs/getting_started.rst

-Along with the core package of Tayph, a package with demo data is made available containing the HARPS spectra that were first used to find iron in the transmission spectrum of the exoplanet KELT-9 b.
+Along with the core package of Tayph, a package with demo data is made available containing the HARPS-N spectra that were first used to find iron in the transmission spectrum of the exoplanet KELT-9 b.
 This package also contains the necessary configuration files and templates to obtain cross-correlations reminiscent of Hoeijmakers et al. (2018), but without the application of telluric correction.